bluerobotics/bluerobotics.github.io/brov2/assembly.md

 3. Reinstall the Lumens.

-## Install the Battery and That's It!
+## Operation

+Please refer to the [Operations Manual](/brov2/operation/) for detailed information of setting up the software and completing your first dive.